data-steve/rowcol/zzz_fix_backlogs/TASK_BUILDING_TEMPLATE.md

 *Template for curating tasks by complexity into Executable, Needs Solving, and Blocked categories*

-## **Overview**

-This template documents the process for taking raw task backlogs and curating them into three categories based on complexity and readiness for execution.

 ## **Required Context Documentation**

 Every task document MUST include a "Read These Files First" section with these specific files: